solarretrace/normalize-interval-rs/readme.md

 What is interval normalization?
 ===============================

 Interval normalization ensures that equivalent intervals have the same representation.
 For instance, if we have an `Interval<i32>` covering (0, 15], the left bound is exclusive, and due to the finiteness of `i32`, the interval will be equivalent to [1, 15].
 In this way, intervals over finite types can always be 'normalized' as closed finite intervals.
-Additionally, unions of nearby intervals my overlap if denormalized.
+Additionally, unions of nearby intervals may overlap if denormalized.
 [0, 4] union [5, 6] selects the same points as [0, 6], even though the intervals do not share bounds.
 Thus we also have to normalize intervals with respect to set operations.

 How is interval normalization achieved?